 NFPA 30: A Guide to Flammable Liquids

-Since 1896, the National Fire Protection Association (NFPA) has been the most recognized nonprofit organization in the world dedicated to the protection of human life and property from the hazards of fire.
-NFPA membership currently exceeds over 81,000 fire protection professionals.
+The National Fire Protection Association (NFPA) has long been the world’s most recognized nonprofit organization dedicated to the protection of human life and property from the hazards of fire.
+NFPA membership currently exceeds over 70,000 fire protection professionals from close to 100 countries.
 The NFPA publishes over 300 nationally recognized fire codes and standards, as well as fire service training and public education materials.

-Benedetti, Robert P. Flammable and Combustible Liquids Code Handbook.
+NFPA 30: Flammable and Combustible Liquids Code Handbook, 2015 Edition

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.

 Grainger has the products, services and resources to help keep employees safe and healthy while operating safer facilities.
 You’ll also find a network of safety resources that help you stay in compliance and protect employees from hazardous situations.
 Count on Grainger for lockout tagout, fall protection equipment, confined space products, safety signs, personal protective equipment (PPE), emergency response and so much more!

 The content in this newsletter is intended for general information purposes only.
 This publication is not a substitute for review of the applicable government regulations and standards, and should not be construed as legal advice or opinion.
 Readers with specific compliance questions should refer to the cited regulation or consult with an attorney.